GStreamer/gstreamer/README.md

 Quick Start
 ----
-gstreamer-sharp provides ports of all samples from the gstreamer SDK in the samples folder.
+gstreamer-sharp provides ports of all samples from gst-docs in the samples folder.

 Documentation
 ----

 Since this is a gobject-introspection binding the recommended documentation is the native [gstreamer](http://gstreamer.freedesktop.org/data/doc/gstreamer/head/gstreamer/html/) documentation.
 A monodoc generated documentation will be installed.

 Roadmap